suits-rpg/rules/lib/rules/combat.md

 ##### Recovery from Minor Loss

-You can recover minor loss at the end of any round in which you do not attack or lose a contest.
+You can recover minor loss on your action phase if you have not acted offensively or lost a contest since your last action.
+This includes winning a contest you did not initiate.
 Even if you take no loss past armor, losing a contest prevents recovery.
-You can defend and recover, but you cannot strike offensively and recover in the same turn.

-Since you can see your card before playing it and recover at the end of the round, you can decide whether to recover stun after looking at your card.
+Recovering minor loss requires a draw against your base power.
+In combat it requires a draw against your Will.

+Note, for this purpose, face cards are _always high_.

 If you have not taken any wounds you recover

-* 2 points of Loss if your card is below or equal to your Will.
+* 2 loss if your card is below or equal to your Will.
 * 1 point of Loss if your card is above your Will.
-* no recovery if your card is above 1/2 your Wounds.

-Note, for this purpose, face cards are _always high_.

-If you have taken wounds you recover one point of Shock only if your card is below or equal to your Will.
+If you have taken Major Loss you recover one point of loss only if your card is below or equal to your Power/Will.

 ###### Dazed